momentohq/client-sdk-examples/typescript/README.md

 ### Prerequisites

-To make requests to Momento using the Java SDK you need :
+To make requests to Momento using the Javascript SDK you need :

 - **Momento Auth Token**